Is It Illegal To Have Your Feet on the Dashboard in Texas?

 The danger is just as serious as feet on the dashboard, and in some ways worse.
 A leg extended outside the window is fully exposed to road debris, side impacts, mirrors of passing vehicles, and the asphalt itself if the door opens or the car rolls.
 In a sudden swerve or crash, there’s no time to pull your leg back inside.

-What law does apply in this scenario is Texas’s general reckless driving and obstruction statutes, which can come into play if the position interferes with the driver’s control or visibility.
+What law applies in this scenario is Texas’s general reckless driving and obstruction statutes, which can come into play if the position interferes with the driver’s control or visibility.

 What To Do If You Were Injured With Your Feet on the Dashboard